-9.7.3 Life/Work Experience Portfolio Program
+9.7.3 Prior Learning Assessment Portfolio Program

-Post University awards matriculated undergraduate students credit for life experiences upon review of a student portfolio.
-To receive college course credit for experiential learning, a student can apply for the Credit for Life/Work Experience Portfolio (CLWEP) Program.
-This process allows students to earn three credits per course based on their work/volunteer experiences.
-Students can earn up to a maximum of 12 credits in this manner.
-Information regarding policies and procedures is available from Main Campus Advising or ADP Academic Success Counselors.- There are certain subjects that are not eligible for portfolio credit.
+As part of the Prior Learning Assessment Portfolio Program, Post University allows eligible, matriculated, undergraduate students to apply for college credit for life experiences and completion of select licensure examinations.
+Through submission of portfolios, students may earn a maximum of 45 credits towards a Bachelor's degree or 15 credits towards an Associate's degree.
+Information regarding policies and procedures is available from Main Campus Advising or ADP Academic Success Counselors.
+There are certain courses and subject areas that are not eligible for portfolio credit.
 Please consult with Main Campus Advising or Academic Success Counselors to review any restrictions.